ourstudio-se/puan-python/docs/source/guide/tutorials/plog-model.rst

    \text{milk_done_right} = \text{milk_home} \rightarrow \text{milk_bought}

-There is a proposition class for this expression called `:class: puan.logic.plog.Imply` and it exist to model an implication.
+There is a proposition class for this expression called :class:`puan.logic.plog.Imply` which models an implication.
-The `Imply` proposition is another essential class in the plog system and it has two properties; a condition and a consequence.
+The implication-proposition has two properties; a condition and a consequence where imply is the relation between the condition and the consequence.
-The operator says the relationship between the condition and the consequence.
-For instance, it can say *if milk is half* (condition), then buy more milk (consequence).
+For instance, we can define *if milk is half* (condition), then buy more milk (consequence).

-So now, let's put it into code.
+Let's put it into code.

 .. code:: python